Fellowship-of-the-Link/old-TfT-test1/project/Use.md

 Everyone contributing to this map rates the thinking tools they use using the dimensions displayed on the spidergraph on the [Home Page]([[README]]), which also shows their aggregated scores.

 We're currently working on a form where you can input your own personal preferences and see them mapped onto the spidergraph, but for now simply:

 * ask yourself: which dimensions are most important to me?
 * take a look at the spidergraph to identify **your personal shortlist**: the tool(s) which best match those priorities.

 More on those dimensions: [[measuring thinking tools]]

 ## Explore your shortlisted tools...
-All tools can be found via the [[Tools]] menu, which points to each tool's Tool Page.
+Some TT tools can be found via the [[Tools]] menu, which points to each tool's Tool Page.
 This briefly describes the tool and includes brief excerpts from - and links to - the personal profiles of all users who use that tool.

 ## ... and their users...
 So follow the links to the personal profiles and explore how different people integrate that particular tool into their **personal productivity system**.